tttapa/py-build-cmake/README.md

 For a more advanced, real-world example, see [`examples/pybind11-project`](https://github.com/tttapa/py-build-cmake/tree/main/examples/pybind11-project) and [`examples/nanobind-project`](https://github.com/tttapa/py-build-cmake/tree/main/examples/nanobind-project).
 If you are interested in packaging C/C++/Fortran programs using py-build-cmake, have a look at [`examples/minimal-program`](https://github.com/tttapa/py-build-cmake/tree/main/examples/minimal-program).
+See the [`examples`](https://github.com/tttapa/py-build-cmake/tree/main/examples) folder for a full list of examples.

 ## Projects using py-build-cmake